 Each child referred for special education evaluation receives an individual assessment by a team of experienced, highly qualified professionals to determine strengths and needs.
 Based upon this assessment, the Individualized Education Plan (IEP) team meets to determine eligibility and discuss program options.
 In order to qualify as an individual with exceptional needs under the eligibility criteria, the assessment must demonstrate that the student’s impairment adversely affects his/her educational performance and therefore requires special education.
 A full reevaluation of the special education student to determine continued eligibility must be conducted every three years.

 We welcome your thoughts and insights as we work cooperatively toward the goal of assisting students to become self-sufficient, active, contributing citizens of society.
 Special Education is specially designed instruction to meet the unique needs of a child with disabilities.
-Eligible disabilities include specific learning disabilities, limited intellectual functioning, autism, speech and language impairments, hard of hearing, deaf/blind, visual impairments, seriously emotionally disturbed, orthopedically impaired, other health impaired, and traumatic brain injury.
+Eligible disabilities include specific learning disabilities, limited intellectual functioning, autism, speech and language impairments, hard of hearing, deaf/blind, visual impairments, emotional disturbance, orthopaedically impaired, other health impaired, multiple disabilities, and traumatic brain injury.

 The District refers severely disabled children to regional- and county-operated classes.
 There are integrated county classes at Hawthorne Elementary, C.L.
-Smith Elementary, Del Mar Elementary, Los Osos Middle, and San Luis Obispo High schools.
-Students in these programs may be developmentally delayed, orthopedically disabled, other health impaired, or have a combination of disabilities.
+Smith Elementary, Baywood Elementary, Sinsheimer Elementary, Del Mar Elementary, Monarch Grove Elementary, Fairgrove Elementary, Los Osos Middle, Morro Bay High and San Luis Obispo High schools.
+Students in these programs may be developmentally delayed, orthopaedically disabled, other health impaired, or have a combination of disabilities.

 An IEP is an Individualized Education program which is based upon a multidisciplinary assessment and includes goals, objectives, and services for the student’s educational program.
 The IEP is developed by a team of people which must include a teacher, a school administrator (or designee), and the child’s parent/guardian.
 The IEP must be reviewed and revised at least once per year.